Backbase/golden-sample-services/CDCT.md

 		assertEquals(1l, productId.getId());
 	}

 A successful execution of the tests will generate a pact contract which can then be shared with the provider and validated.
-By default this is located within `target/pacts`
+By default this is located within `target/pacts`.
+Within this example the pacts are shared manually rather than using a broker.

 ### As a provider